santoshbilla/YoutubeSearcher/README.md

-This is a small react app to search youtube videos
+This is a small react app to search youtube videos.
+I used youtube-api-search for this.

 Checkout this repo, install dependencies, then start the gulp process with the following: